About Us

 • We Are Brandeis~ Employee Testimonial

-Dr. Ali Frank (15 Years) 7th & 8th Grade Mathematics ~Advisor~ High School Counselor
+Dr. Ali Frank - 7th & 8th Grade Math Teacher, Advisor, and High School Counselor